How to print on fabric: The right techniques for fabric printing

 There are some key considerations you want to think about when you are choosing a fashion fabric that is right for you:

 This will mainly split you between more flexible knitted fabrics such as jersey fabric for T’s and rompers and poly lycra textiles for activewear and swimwear – versus the more structured woven materials for shirts, dresses, trousers and jackets.
+Read all about woven fabric here.

-Natural or man made
+Natural or Man-Made

 Still, many customers prefer the cooler, more breathable options of natural fibres such as cotton and linen.

 Many fashion brands choose sustainable textiles for their custom collections.
 In fact, customers are often happy to pay a premium to know their materials are produced from organic cotton materials or more sustainable man-made options such as recycled polyester made from recycled plastic bottles.
+Read our guides to Recycled Polyester and the one on Organic Cotton now.

-Whether you looking for a lustrous face for evening wear such as our Duchess satin or a more subtle matte finish like our Top sateen, the surface effect of the fabric plays a big part in the overall look of the garment and often the perceived value and provenance.
+Whether you looking for a lustrous face for evening wear such as our Duchess Satin or a more subtle matte finish like our Top Sateen, the surface effect of the fabric plays a big part in the overall look of the garment and often the perceived value and provenance.

-For instance, our Organic Calico cotton with its beige shade can give a rather rustic feel whilst our Eco Glitter Dot lycra with its shiny, metallic, techno finish will give a very futuristic look.
+For instance, our Organic Calico Cotton with its beige shade can give a rather rustic feel whilst our Eco Glitter Dot Lycra with its shiny, metallic, techno finish will give a very futuristic look.

 Lastly, the weight of the fabric and its subsequent drape make a big effect on how the garment will sit on the person.
 Too heavy and it will not sit right; too light and it will be too sheer for the person to wear.